I’ve been researching the warmest wool products available. Here’s what I discovered:

 Qiviut (pronounced “kiv-ee-ute”) is the name for the downy hair of the musk ox.
 It is the warmest fiber in the world — about eight times as warm as sheep’s wool.

 Qiviut is an ultralight fiber and very soft fiber too.
-However, there is limited amount of Qivit produced every year, so it’s expensive.
+However, there is a limited amount of Qiviut produced every year, so it’s expensive.

 In Alaska, qiviut is obtained from farmed animals or gathered from the wild during the molt.
-Unlike sheep, the musk ox are not sheared.
+Unlike sheep, the musk oxen are not sheared.

 Qiviut Summary